 The offering price per share in this offering may exceed the net tangible book value per share of our common stock outstanding prior to this offering.
-Based on 2,222,222 shares of our common stock being sold at the public offering price of \$4.50 per share, for aggregate gross proceeds of approximately \$10.0 million, and after deducting underwriting discounts and commissions and estimated aggregate offering expenses payable by us, you will experience immediate dilution of \$2.15 per share, representing the difference between our as adjusted net tangible book value per share as of September 30, 2016 after giving effect to this offering and the public offering price.
+Assuming that an aggregate of \$20 million of shares of our common stock are sold at the assumed offering price of \$5.30 per share (the last reported sale price of our common stock on The NASDAQ Capital Market on June 1, 2017), and after deducting commissions and estimated aggregate offering expenses payable by us, you will experience immediate dilution of \$2.80 per share, representing the difference between our as adjusted net tangible book value per share as of March 31, 2017 after giving effect to this offering and the assumed offering price.
 In addition, we are not restricted from issuing additional securities in the future, including shares of common stock, securities that are convertible into or exchangeable for, or that represent the right to receive, common stock or substantially similar securities.
 The issuance of these securities may cause further dilution to our stockholders.
 The exercise of outstanding stock options and the vesting of outstanding restricted stock units may also result in further dilution of your investment.
-See the section entitled "Dilution" on page S-15 below for a more detailed illustration of the dilution you may incur if you participate in this offering.
+See the section entitled "Dilution" on page S-11 below for a more detailed illustration of the dilution you may incur if you participate in this offering.